 - Short sleeves are going to be fine for many of you, but this is the point where I’m reaching for long sleeves and/or a light jacket.

-- Tracksmith Brighton Base Layer ($88) – One that I really enjoy because merino helps to keep you warm and dry.
-Size up because things runs small, this is a more form fitting top and know this is better on that super cool day.
+- Tracksmith Brighton Base Layer ($100) – One I really enjoy because merino helps keep you warm and dry.
+Size up because things run small.
+This is a more form-fitting top, and know this is better on that super cool day.

 Shorts or Tights

 This is where some of us diverge.
-I tend to start pulling out my tights because it makes me feel better to start the run, but many of you may do great in shorts at these temps.
+I tend to pull on my tights because it makes me feel better to start the run, but many of you may do well in shorts at these temps.

-- Brooks Method ⅞ ($88) – Another cropped and thin style that many of you will like, definitely not going to cause you to overheat and a phone pocket in the back.
+- Brooks Spark Capri ($88) – Another cropped, thin style that many of you will like; definitely not going to cause you to overheat, and it has a phone pocket in the back.

 Accessories

-- Ibex Merino Wool Gloves ($50) – These are my go to because I can actually use my phone with them, they dry really fast and I can shove them in a pack when I take them off.
-It’s likely you will want to start with gloves at the beginning of this run.
+- Ibex Merino Wool Gloves ($50) – These are my go-to because I can actually use my phone with them, they dry really fast, and I can shove them in a pack when I take them off.
+You’ll likely want to start with gloves at the beginning of this run.

-- Feetures Ultra Light ($18) – Again we don’t want your feet to get too sweaty, so thinner wicking socks will still do the job running at these temps.
+- Features Ultra Light ($19) – Again, we don’t want your feet to get too sweaty, so thinner wicking socks will still do the job running at these temps.

 - Running headlamp – Not only do you need to be visible, but you need to see what’s coming!